alscwha2/Projects/AWS DynamoDB Lego Store (Team Project)/src/main/java/ourTeam/Server/README.md

 # Server
 * listens for connections from client
 * creates thread running ConnectionManager to handle request
+* ConnectionManager creates a RequestHandler to process the order
 * supports maximum of 25 connections at one time
 # Server.ConnectionManager
 * Manages communication with client